 The most common light that you see people growing with is a 600w HPS, these are high intensity lights that give off lots of heat so you will also need a ballast, reflector and a fan to keep the tent cool.
 It is really worth doing some research into types of lights before you begin your grow because they play a key role in how big your yields will be.

 CFL (Compact Florescent Light)

 The most common grow lights for first timers to use are CFL’s (image right), this is because they cheap and available from most hardware stores.
-These CFL bulbs are full spectrum bulbs from amazon and cost just $10, so getting a few of these is great if you want to start out small with just one or two autoflowers.
+Many full spectrum CFL bulbs from amazon cost just $10, so getting a few of these is great if you want to start out small with just one or two autoflowers.

 For most indoor grows the most common way to increase yield is to simply get more high-quality intense light to the plant when it is in the flowering stage.
 There are a number or ways that you can do this such as training the plant, trimming the plant, adding more lights, using different light spectrums, using reflective materials inside the tent and even simply moving the light closer to the plants.

 Step 6: Train your cannabis plants to grow bigger buds

 Training involves manipulating the shape of the plant in a variety of ways, usually by either tying the branches down, bending them or trimming and cutting them in certain ways.
 In nature cannabis plants grow into a Christmas tree-like shape.
 The aim of training your plants is to encourage them to grow into a different shape that is more efficient at absorbing light.